Make changes to your work permit in limited cases

 • you’ve been offered better wages by a different employer

-How to change employers
+How to change your employer

-1. Submit a request using the Web form.
+1. Submit a request using the web form.

-3. Clearly explain the reasons why you need to change your employer and how your new job contributes to your professional development or studies.
+4. Clearly explain the reasons why you need to change your employer and how your new job contributes to your professional development or studies.

-4. Submit supporting documents to prove your claim.
+5. Submit supporting documents to prove your claim.

-5. Include a letter of offer from your new employer.
+6. Include a letter of offer from your new employer.

 In some cases, we may need to involve law enforcement agencies to investigate your employer.